By Kylan Gibbs, CEO and Co-founder, Inworld AI

 - Barge-in.
 Callers interrupt.
 The agent must detect the interruption, stop speaking, and handle the new utterance immediately.
 This requires semantic VAD on the STT side and instant TTS interruption on the playback side.

 - Latency under load.
 A live call has no buffer.
-Sub-200ms time-to-first-audio is the difference between a natural conversation and an obviously-AI experience that drops the call.
+Realtime time-to-first-audio is the difference between a natural conversation and an obviously-AI experience that drops the call.

 - Function calling at speed.
 The agent must call lookup tools (CRM, scheduling, booking) without dropping the audio stream.
 Tool calls happening inside the speech loop is what production-grade phone agent stacks handle natively.